|

 involved in student government is sometimes tough.
 A little incentive doesn't hurt."

-Shippensburg University of Pennsylvania, PA
+Shippensburg University of Pennsylvania, PAType: public

 Enrollment: 6,702